Your browser version is outdated. We recommend that you update your browser to the latest version.

 Through our monthly topics they will learn about themselves, the world around them, the seasons and other topics designed to engage them.
 Craft and creative activities are then linked to the current topic and the children’s work will be displayed on the walls and from the ceilings, giving them a sense of achievement and pride.

-The children also cook, do yoga, participate in bi-weekly rugby tots sessions with an external company that comes in, do planting and gardening with our Outdoor Learning Leader, Phillip, and participate in festivals, food tasting and dressing up.
+The children also cook, do yoga, participate in bi-weekly rugby tots sessions with an external company that comes in, do planting and gardening, and participate in festivals, food tasting and dressing up.

 We encourage independent play, listening and concentrating, making friends, sharing and socialising.
 Our PALS (playing and learning to socialise) sessions are a core part of the pre-school week and are very popular.
 Using our friends Jack, Kate and Anna (puppets) the sessions can have varying numbers of participants and focus on key social skills: